mp-se/kegmon/src_docs/source/hardware.rst

 Part list:

-* U1 - Wemos ESP8266 D1 mini (option 1)
-* U1 - Wemos ESP32 S2 mini (option 2)
+* U1 - Wemos ESP8266 D1 mini (option 1) or U1 - Wemos ESP32 S2 mini (option 2)
-* U2 - 0.96" 128x64 I2C OLED display (with option to change i2c adress, 0x3c)
-* U3 - 0.96" 128x64 I2C OLED display (with option to change i2c adress, 0x3d)
+* U2/U3 - 0.96" 128x64 I2C OLED display (i2c adresses, 0x3c + 0x3d)
 * R1 - 4.7k (only used with HX711)
 * R2 - 4.7k (only used with HX711)
-* R3 - 4.7k
+* R3 - 3.3k
 * 2 x HX711 boards
-* 3D printed case for displays and esp8266
 * 5V power supply
-* RJ45 connectors (optional)
+* RJ45 connectors if you want to remove the scales
+* PCB (work in progress)
+* 3D printed case for displays and esp8266 (work in progress)

 R1 and R2 are just used to pull the CLK to +3.3V or the code will not detect that scales are missing (floating input).
 You can use most values between 2k and 5k for that.

 It's possible to use the NAU7802 boards to replace the HX711 ADC.
 Two scales is only supported on the ESP32 platform since it requires two i2c instances.
 The wiring is different if you choose this option.

 * 2 x NAU7802 boards (require the ESP32S2 for two scales)

 Images below shows examples of a HX711 board and RJ45 breakout board.
-I use the breakout board since I havent yet created my own PCB, I want to stabilize the hardware design first.

 .. image:: images/HX711_component.jpg
   :width: 300